songlab-cal/EGGTART/README.md

 ## Tutorial
 Here is a simple tutorial to demonstrate the various features of EGGTART and the fundamental properties of the TASEP:

-1. To begin with, let us visualize the original TASEP model.
+1. To begin with, let us visualize the original homogeneous 1-TASEP model.
 Load the input file called
 ```
 homogeneous_rates.csv
 ```